solvosci/slv-sale/sale_order_type_note_template/README.rst

 For the selected order types, by default a Terms and conditions Template can be selected.

+In addition, the selected Terms and Conditions text is not propagated to the invoice when confirmed, which is HTML based and breaks invoice note container (text based).

 **Table of contents**

 .. contents::